 Kingdon (1995) describes the opportune times when it becomes ripe for specific policies to be adopted as policy windows.
-Once the opportunity presents itself, policy entrepreneurs must act quickly to push their pet solutions for adoption lest the chance slips by.In the run up to the Fourth Republic, Rawlings' military government established a National Commission for Democracy.
-The commission was tasked among others to engage in political education, advice the government on how to develop a participatory democracy, and monitor the government's performance in fostering a democratic environment (IMF, 2000).
-The commission consulted widely.
+Once the opportunity presents itself, policy entrepreneurs must act quickly to push their pet solutions for adoption lest the chance slips by.
+President Jerry Rawlings' government, in initiating the reforms appointed a commission to look into the education system and make recommendations for reforms.
+The commission was tasked among others to engage in political education, advice the government on how to develop a participatory democracy, and monitor the government's performance in fostering a democratic environment (IMF, 2000).The commission consulted widely.
 Between July and November of 1990, the committee held 10 regional seminars on the democratic structure for central government.
 Several well-meaning Ghanaians contributed to the deliberations of the commission.
 In March 1991, the commission issued a report.
 The commission's report particularly noted that education standards had fallen in the country and that many people were also excluded (Little, 2010).
 The commission's report among others recommended for the adoption of a new constitution.

 In response, the president accepted the recommendations as a working document.
-In April of 1991, the president constituted acommittee of constitutional experts to formulate specific constitutional proposals.
+In April of 1991, the president constituted a committee of constitutional experts to formulate specific constitutional proposals.
 Along with the ongoing constitutional process was the move to organize national elections.
 Presidential elections were organized in November 1992.
 On December 29, 1992, parliamentary polls were also held.
 With the parliament duly constituted, the new constitution was ratified in April 1993 as the principal governing document of the country (IMF, 2000).
 The adoption of the constitution opened the window of opportunity to reform the education system.
 Article 38(2) of the constitution stipulates, "The Government shall, within two years after Parliament first meets after the coming into force of this Constitution, draw up a program for implementation within the following 10 years, for the provision of free, compulsory and universal basic education (Government of Ghana, 1992)."
 Thus the need for a reform was given a constitutional backing.
 Zahariadis (2014) maintains that policy windows are of short duration.
-Sharp (1994), however, disagrees with this observation and maintains that the opposite is instead, the case.
-In keeping with Sharp's position, the window that was created was long for the government to undertake the requisite reforms in the education sector.
+Sharp (1994), however, disagrees with this observation and argues to the contrary.
+In keeping with Sharp's position, the window that was created by the national constitution was long enough for the government to undertake the requisite reforms in the education sector.